 Actually, I did a poor job of selling my ideas (for profit).
 I just published a book and the code with a rather unprofessional, quasi-open licensing statement.
 One day, a big company called me and asked about the possibility of licensing the software “properly” for a closed-source project.
 Only then I realized that some businesses were willing to pay for avoiding open source licensing.
 This was the beginning of the dual-licensing business model.

-How to choose a team?
+What advice would you offer on how to choose a team?
 What are some of the difficulties you found working with people?

 As most entrepreneurs, I was afraid of “going solo” and my first instinct was to look for partners, and so I did.
 But this complicated so many things right at the beginning when you don’t know about the valuation, the company stock, the allocation of shares, the “business plan”, etc. Eventually, I decided to start alone and it made my life so much simpler.